palaa159/Docs/Tutorials/03-Wifi_Getting_Started_Guide.md

 **IMPORTANT NOTE:** This product is in beta mode.
 The WiFi shield is known to have reliability issues across different computer configurations.
 Using it effectively requires advanced technical skills and programming knowledge.
 Please proceed at your own risk.
 OpenBCI cannot guarantee that the device will work with your configuration.

+When connecting to Cyton+WiFi or Cyton+Daisy+WiFi, you have the option of using TCP, UDP, or UDPx3. __We recommend trying to connect to Cyton+WiFi using UDPx3 protocol.__

 ## Prerequisites

 The WiFi Shield requires your Cyton to run the [latest Cyton firmware](https://github.com/OpenBCI/OpenBCI_32bit_Library/releases/latest)  and your Ganglion to the [latest Ganglion firmware](https://github.com/OpenBCI/OpenBCI_Ganglion_Library/releases/latest) firmware.